Mayfield throws for 337 yards and 3 TDs to lead Buccaneers to 32-9 NFC wild-card rout of Eagles

 Chase McLaughlin kicked field goals of 28, 54 and 48 yards, the latter extending Tampa Bay’s lead to 16-3 late in the second quarter.
 The Eagles cut into their deficit with Hurts using a 55-yard completion to DeVonta Smith to set up a 5-yard scoring pass to Dallas Goedert.

 The score remained 16-9, though.
-Philadelphia coach Nick Sirianni took Jake Elliott’s conversion kick off the board after the Bucs were penalized for offsides.
+Sirianni took Jake Elliott’s conversion kick off the board after the Bucs were penalized for offsides.
 The Eagles lined up to go for 2 points from the 1-yard line, but Tampa Bay stopped Hurts for no gain.

 Smith finished with eight receptions for 148 yards for the Eagles.